MessagePack-CSharp/MessagePack-CSharp/README.md

     [Key(2)]
     public string LastName { get; set; }

-    // Public members that must not be serialized must be annoted [IgnoreMember].
+    // All fields or properties that should not be serialized must be annotated with [IgnoreMember].
     [IgnoreMember]
     public string FullName { get { return FirstName + LastName; } }
 }